jha-ayush/ucb_fintech/Module_20_Smart_Contracts/.ipynb_checkpoints/README-checkpoint.md

 To use the Joint Account app, clone the repo and run the `joint_savings.sol` with Remix IDE

+1. Create and work within a local blockchain development environment using the JavaScript VM provided by the Remix IDE.

+2. Script and deploy a **JointSavings** smart contract.

+3. Interact with your deployed smart contract to transfer and withdraw funds.

 <sub>This project is intended for educational purposes only and should not be used in a production environment without further review and testing.</sub>